KlaudiuszBryjaRelativity/relativity-transfer-sdk-samples/README.md

     - The token can become obsolete after some time.
 It's the `AuthenticationProvider` responsibility to always return a valid token.
 - Client id and secret can be read from the Relativity instance.
 It is under the `Oauth2 Client` tab.
 Appropriate users can be identified by the `Context User` column.
     - The secret is valid for only a limited period of time (8 hours by default), so it is advised to regenerate it before copying.
-- Also the [REST service](https://platform.relativity.com/10.3/Content/Authentication/OAuth2_clients.htm#_OAuth2_Client_Manager_REST_service) can be used to automatically refresh the client secret.
-In order to do that [Basic authentication](https://platform.relativity.com/RelativityOne/Content/REST_API/REST_API_authentication.htm#_Basic_authentication) (see [Sample2](https://github.com/relativitydev/relativity-transfer-sdk-samples/blob/main/Source/Relativity.Transfer.SDK.Sample/Samples/Sample2_BasicCredentialsAndBearerAuthentication.cs), [OauthClientManager](https://github.com/relativitydev/relativity-transfer-sdk-samples/blob/main/Source/Relativity.Transfer.SDK.Sample/Authentication/OAuthClientManager.cs)) is used.
-    - Warning - this type of authentication will become deprecated in Relativity at the end of 2023.
 - It is strongly recommended to implement your own authentication mechanism which best suits your needs.
 Here are some helpful links:
     - [Relativity REST API authentication](https://platform.relativity.com/RelativityOne/Content/REST_API/REST_API_authentication.htm)
     - [OAuth2 clients](https://platform.relativity.com/10.3/Content/Authentication/OAuth2_clients.htm#_OAuth2_Client_Manager_REST_service)